jonjohnson34/collegepool/README.md

 1.1.3

 	AFTER SIGNING IN
-		- set the picks page to only allow 3 locked games
+		- set the picks page to only allow 3 locked games (Done)
 		- make sure all games are filled out.
+(Done)

 		- after picks redirect to page with everyones picks.
 			- create page with everyones picks laid out names vertically and picks horziontaly (Done)
 			- only show picks that have been submitted.
 (Done)

 		- don't allow anyone to submit picks twice in one week
-			- add the week you are choosing to the submit form.
+			- add the week you are choosing to the submit form.(Done)
 			- add vaildation that if that week is in the db don't give them access to the picks page.

-		- show a page with the score of that week's game.
-			- calculate the spread of each game
-			- highlight the team that is covering.

-		- have a page showing the weekly winner based on the spread of the games
-			- have a drop down for the week so that you can see historical games

-		- have a page showing the yearly standing
+		- have a page showing the yearly standing and highlight the weekly winner
 			- Don't calculate the two lowest scores.

 	ADMIN PAGE
 		- allow the teams and spreads to be loaded each week (Done)
-		- calculate the scores of each person who picked in database
+		- calculate the scores of each person who picked in database (Done)